databrickslabs/jupyterlab-integration/README.md

 **Note:** `databrickslabs-jupyterlab $PROFILE -c` let's you quickly copy the token to the clipboard so that you can simply paste the token to the input box.

+#### Switching kernels

+Kernels can be switched via the Jupyterlab Kernel Change dialog.
+However, when switching to a remote kernel, the local connecteion context might get out of sync and the notebook cannot be used.
+In this case (step 1) shutdown the kernel and (2) Select the remote kernel again from the Jupyterlab Kernel Change dialog.
+A simple Kernel Restart by Jupyter lab will not work since this does not refresh the connection context.

 #### Restart after cluster auto-termination

 Should the cluster auto terminate while the notebook is connected, the status bar will change to